 Effective scheduling strategies to improve response times, throughput, and utilization are an important consideration in large supercomputing environments.
-Such machines have traditionally used space-sharing strategies to accommodate multiple jobs at the same time.
+Such machines have traditionally used spacesharing strategies to accommodate multiple jobs at the same time.
 This approach, however, can result in low system utilization and large job wait times.
 This paper discusses three techniques that can be used beyond simple space-sharing to greatly improve the performance figures of large parallel systems.
 The first technique we analyze is backfilling, the second is gang-scheduling, and the third is migration.
-The main contribution of this paper is an evaluation of the benefits from combining the above techniques.
-We demonstrate that, under certain conditions, a strategy that combines backfilling, gang-scheduling, and migration is always better than the individual strategies for all quality of service parameters that we consider.
+The main contribution of this paper is an analysis of the effects of combining the above techniques.
+Using extensive simulations based on detailed models of realistic workloads, the benefits of combining the various techniques are shown over a spectrum of performance criteria.